Green List of countries revised: Cyprus and Malta are no longer on the Green list. See all the latest travel updates below.

 Cruise lines & Tour Operators latest updates:

-- Princess Cruises cancel all operations for the entire summer season.
+- Princess Cruises cancel all operations until the 15th December.
 Passengers can request a full refund or receive 125% cruise credit.

-- Royal Caribbean, Celebrity, Azamara and Silversea have cancelled most sailings until 15th September, excluding sailings from China which are suspended through the end of July, and Bermuda, suspended through October 31st.
+- Royal Caribbean, Celebrity, Azamara and Silversea have cancelled most sailings until 31st October.
 Passengers can request a full refund, a 125% cruise credit or can change existing cruise to 2021 at the same cost – see more here.

 Refunds and Vouchers: